 Spring draws near, and with the vernal equinox comes Ostara, the goddess and patron deity of spring.
 She comes with her totem spirit, Rabbit, to bring renewal to the land.
-Our time for rest and retreat is reaching an imminent end, as we now prepare to give life to the ideas we’ve been cultivating inside all winter.
-We also recognize, and give thanks for the solitude, self-reflection, and wisdom the darkness so powerfully offered us.
+Our time for rest and retreat is reaching an end, as we now prepare to give life to the ideas we’ve been cultivating inside all winter.
+We also recognize and give thanks for the solitude, self-reflection, and wisdom the dark time of dreaming brought us.

 History of Ostara & Spring Traditions

 The native pre-Christian Germanic tribes of northern Europe worshipped a goddess of spring called Ostara.
 The Saxon tribes of old Britain called her Eostre, and she is known for giving her name to the Christian Easter.
 Her feast day was held on the full moon following the vernal equinox, much like the modern Easter.
-Ostara is goddess of the dawn and the awakening earth.
-She embodies growing light, and the peak of fertility.
+Ostara is the goddess of the dawn and awakening earth.
+She embodies growing light and fertility.

 Eggs are sacred to Ostara, symbolizing the renewed cycle of life and staple source of food.
 Chickens kept in natural light quit laying in winter, resuming in the spring with peak months March and April.
-In Western tradition, we see ‘Easter eggs’, which date back to ancient times, as a symbol of fertility and rebirth.
-In Persia, eggs have been painted and colored for over fifteen hundred years as part of the spring celebration of Nowruz, the Persian and Iranian New Year.
+In Western tradition, we’re all familiar with “Easter eggs,” which date back to ancient times, as a symbol of fertility and rebirth.
+In Persia, eggs have been painted and colored for over fifteen-hundred years as part of the spring celebration of Nowruz, the Persian and Iranian New Year.